postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 These functions only return a list of provider names, without any details about the type/configuration.

-PG-???
 There's also two function to query the details of providers:

 ```sql
 pg_tde_show_key_provider_configuration(‘provider-name')